 The following are general insurance terms that are important to understand.
 The definitions below are generally accepted descriptions of each term, but it’s important to note that each insurance carrier has specific definitions within their policy.
 For a full description of coverage that applies to your specific plan, always refer to your plan documents including your brochure, certificate, or policy.

 Copayment: A specified charge that the Plan Participant is required to pay when a medical service is rendered, or per prescription.

 Deductible: The dollar amount of Eligible Expenses which must be incurred and paid by the Plan Participant before benefits are payable under the Policy.

-Coinsurance: the specified percentage amount of a claim that is shared by the Insured Person and the Insurance Company.
+Coinsurance: The specified percentage amount of a claim that is shared by the Insured Person and the Insurance Company.

-Usual and Customary: means charges for medical services or supplies essential to the care of the Insured if they are the amount normally charged by the provider for similar services and supplies and do not exceed the amount ordinarily charged by most providers of comparable services and supplies in the locality where the services or supplies are received.
+Usual and Customary: Charges for medical services or supplies essential to the care of the Insured if they are the amount normally charged by the provider for similar services and supplies and do not exceed the amount ordinarily charged by most providers of comparable services and supplies in the locality where the services or supplies are received.